-Louisville Dog Bite Injury Attorney
+Louisville Dog Bite Lawyer

-Most people do not think of dogs as being dangerous, but these incidents can cause serious injuries.
-If you or someone you care about has been harmed due to a dog bite, you should seek assistance from Hendy | Johnson | Vaughn | Emery today.
-Our Louisville dog bite injury attorneys have vast experience handling these cases and we will work to secure any compensation you are entitled to.
+Most people do not consider dogs dangerous, but these incidents can cause serious injuries.
+Hendy | Johnson | Vaughn | Emery has vast experience handling these cases, and we will work to secure any compensation you are entitled to.

-Finding an attorney to handle your dog bite injury case correctly daunting, but the Louisville personal injury lawyer team at Hendy | Johnson | Vaughn | Emery has vast experience in this area of law.
+Finding an attorney to handle your dog bite injury case correctly is daunting, but the Louisville personal injury lawyer team at Hendy | Johnson | Vaughn | Emery has vast experience in this area of law.

 • We focus only on personal injury law, which has allowed us to become recognized as authorities in this field and to gain specialized experience to help us win your case.